Cake Decorating Timeline – When should I decorate my cake?

 - The last handbag with shoes is actually a very easy cake.
 The shoe has to be done in advance because there is no way you can make a Gumpaste Stiletto Shoe at the last minute

 While those are very simple cakes.
-These below being wedding cakes take extra effort to plan and execute.
-As you can see each and every one though three tiers will have a very different timeline – depending on how much can be done ahead of time as compared to how much work is involved on the cake at decorating stage.
-Now I won’t really discuss these in details but if you look under Decorated Cakes – click on the cake and I always share information that you will find useful on the process of the cake.
+These below-being wedding cakes take extra effort to plan and execute.
+As you can see each and every one through three tiers will have a very different timeline – depending on how much can be done ahead of time as compared to how much work is involved on the cake at decorating the stage.
+Now I won’t really discuss these in details but if you look at Decorated Cakes – click on the cake and I always share information that you will find useful in the process of the cake.

 Work ahead of schedule – when should I decorate my cake?
 (Save/Pin)